kairusann/kairusann.github.io/pages/data_scientist.md

 ### New Data Tools
 Aim to keep track of developing trends and new tech that is helpful for the practicing Data Scientist.
 New might be a misnomer.
 * [BigML](https://bigml.com/) - machine learning for the everyday user, also useful for EDA.
 * [GraphLab](http://graphlab.com/) - graph-based, high performance, distributed computation framework.
 They just implemented deep learning onto their platform.
 * [ModeAnalytics](https://modeanalytics.com/) - platform to share analysis/data science.
 * [Apache Mahout](https://mahout.apache.org/) - Scalable machine learning library.
 Not in python.
 * [Apache Hadoop](http://hadoop.apache.org/) - Open-source software for reliable, scalable, distributed computing.
+Not really new (10 years old at this point)

 ### Other Useful Scripts
 * [Spinning up EC2 instances](https://github.com/drewconway/data_science_box) - Drew Conway's scripts to easily spin up AWS EC2 instances.